About the Issues

 Information about environmental toxins can be overwhelming.
 As Rosemary Gladstar told us:

 Herbalists are transformers, working in their communities to create locally based systems of healing using the plants and resources from their area.
-Herbal medicine, backyard medicine, kitchen medicine, whatever you choose to call it, is the basic knowledge everyone once needed about how to care for themselves and their families using the plants, food, herbs and spices they used daily.
+Herbal medicine, backyard medicine, kitchen medicine, whatever you choose to call it is the basic knowledge everyone once needed about how to care for themselves and their families with the plants, food, herbs, and spices they used daily.
 This is the kind of care and knowledge we hope to promote.

 Goldenseal & Ginseng